codio-content/Linux-Process_Management/.guides/content/Background-processes-55df.md

 As we mentioned earlier, the shell does not have to wait for a background process to end before it can run more processes.

+There's a terminal window enabled on the left panel (terminal 1).
+Open a new terminal window (terminal 2) by clicking on: _Tools > Terminal_.

-We've enabled 2 terminal windows on the left panel.
-Lets understand _background processes_ by comparing the `top` command output between 2 terminal windows, each of them running a _top command_ process __in the same computer at the same time__.
+Let's understand _background processes_ by comparing the `top` command output between 2 terminal windows, each of them running a _top command_ process __in the same computer at the same time__.

 On __*terminal 1*__ (choose the first terminal from left to right):